ongres/stackgres/doc/content/en/04-postgres-cluster-management/01-postgres-clusters/_index.md

 ### Persistent Volume

-Holds the configurations of the persistent volume that the cluster pods are going to use
+Holds the configurations of the persistent volume that the cluster pods are going to use.

 | Property     | Required | Updatable | Type     | Default                             | Description |
 |:-------------|----------|-----------|:---------|:------------------------------------|:------------|